 Once you reach Gondar, you have a couple of different options for traversing the 95km to the frontier town of Debark.
 You can join an organized tour either booked in advance or arranged through your accommodation, hire a private driver or take the local bus.
 The drive takes 2 hours no matter how you shake it.

 You can not visit Ethiopia without visiting Lalibela.

 Every Simien Mountains Hike Starts Here

 The starting point for any visit to the Simien Mountains National Park is the National Park Office in Debark.
-This is the implementing institution for management, conservation measures and rehabilitation activities in the Park.
+This is the implementing institution for management, conservation measures, and rehabilitation activities in the Park.

 The Park Office is the first place and only place to go to for permits, information, travel preparation and any other form of support for visitors to the National Park.

 It is here that the required entrance permit can be purchased and an official SMNP Scout contracted.
-The National Park Office is located on the main road in Debark at the southern part of the town.
+The National Park Office is located on the main road in Debark in the southern part of the town.